 Since I couldn’t correctly comprehend the finer details of the story, I often fill in the blanks with my imagination.
 I don’t recall what kind of stories I made up for the game, but it was my earliest memories of me trying to come up with my own story.
 It made me love story-telling in fiction, and it drove me to come up with my own stories.

-In spite of that, I genuinely adore a lot of the narrative beats of VIII.
-The main characters first confrontation with the main villain Edea at the end of the first disc is still an impressive scene to me.
+Despite that, I genuinely adore a lot of the narrative beats of VIII.
+The main character’s first confrontation with the main villain Edea at the end of the first disc is still an impressive scene to me.
 Squall and Rinoa’s love story has its moments, with my favorite scene being the one where they spend time together at the cockpit of the Ragnarok.
-The end part of the first mission, where a giant robotic spider is chasing you, I remember being great.
+In the end part of the first mission, where a giant robotic spider is chasing you, I remember being great.
 That scene and the Wild Wild West movie, which also had a giant robot spider, is what led me to become briefly obsessed with robot spiders.
 And that is even though I am terrified of spiders.

 Ellone is eventually kidnapped and taken to a hidden society on a different continent.
 Laguna leaves Raine and promises to bring Ellone back.
 He ultimately saves Ellone, but he never returns to Raine.
 It turns out she passed away, with the implication she died giving birth to her and Laguna’s child.
 Laguna never saw her again.